Draefuglestad/VolunteerSystem/README.md

 Features that are not working quite right:

 - Filter by DateTime.
+-- We struggled using the datatype date/datetime for the first time.
+I (Bailey) implented the filter by date and was eventually able to get it to work.
+However, for some reason the database would not update on other team members system.
+Every person had to add the new datatype themselved otherwise the program would break whenever they tried to run it and select the Manage Opportunities button.

 Things our team learned and would do differently next time: